dbriones49/Incident-Response/README.md

-Microsoft Defender also provides recommendations of key action items to take from a NIST 800-53 compliance standpoint.
+Microsoft Defender also provides recommendations of key action items to take from a NIST 800-53 compliance standpoint, that will bring the environment back up to par.